seanivore/non-bio-life/cetacean-studies/news-updates/breaking-ape-nuclear-crisis-cetacean-intervention.md

-# BREAKING: CETACEANS NEUTRALIZE APE NUCLEAR CRISIS IN UNPRECEDENTED DISPLAY OF POWER
+# BREAKING: CETACEANS NEUTRALIZE APE NUCLEAR CRISIS

+> In unprecedented display of power by our new dolphin overlords.

 **GLOBAL TELEPATHIC BROADCAST | August 17, 2025 | 14:32 UTC**
 *Transcribed by the International Cetacean Communication Network*